Techilis/hotel-chatbot/README.md

 # hotel-chatbot

 # Pre-processing
+## Pre-processing scripts are for reference and do not need to be ran
  - A_Scrape booking.com.ipynb – Scrapes hotel review data from Booking.com.
  - B_Data Preprocessing.ipynb – Cleans and structures the scraped review data for further analysis.
  - B2_EDA.ipynb – Exploratory Data Analysis (EDA) of the processed reviews to identify key patterns.